CeMOS-Mannheim/MALDIcellassay/README.md

 ## GUI

 If you want to use `MALDIcellassay` interactively to explore your data, you might be interested in [M²ara](https://github.com/CeMOS-Mannheim/M2ara), which offers a Shiny-based interface.
 It is also available as a [docker container](https://hub.docker.com/repository/docker/thomasenzlein/m2ara) and as a stand-alone [Windows installer](https://github.com/CeMOS-Mannheim/m2ara/releases/latest/).
-You can find more details in the [preprint on M²ara](https://chemrxiv.org/engage/chemrxiv/article-details/663a1d0f418a5379b0aa286b).
+You can find more details in the [publication on M²ara](https://doi.org/10.1093/bioinformatics/btae694).

 ## Contribution and Contact